LukasIngemarsson/LukasIngemarsson/README.md

-➣ 3rd Year M.Sc. in IT at LiU
+M.Sc. in IT (specialized in AI/ML) at LiU